 Here are 5 eco-friendly pens and 5 eco-friendly pencils to choose from.

 It’s time to ditch disposable plastic pens.
-Here are our recommendations of eco-friendly pens from different brands:
+Here are our recommendations for eco-friendly pens from different brands:

 With the importance of innovation in today’s world, the company prioritizes identifying challenges and solutions.
-The Bic Ecolutions pen is one of these, providing an alternative to the regular plastic disposable pen.
+The BIC Ecolutions pen is one of these, providing an alternative to the regular plastic disposable ball pen.

-The company created this eco-friendly pen for environmentally conscious people also looking for good performance.
+The company created this environmentally friendly pen for eco conscious people also looking for good performance.
 They make each ballpoint pen from 74% recycled plastic and offer a versatile 1.0mm medium point.
 According to the brand, they designed each pen for comfort and convenience.
 Each box contains 50 pens.